espocrm/documentation/docs/administration/bpm-events.md

 !!! note

-    Compensation can be applied only for activities that were successfuly completed.
+    Compensation can be applied only for activities that were successfully completed.

 When it's a sub-process being compensated, the compensation activity does not have access to the sub-process internal state (called Black-Box compensation).
 To be able to access the internal state, use the compensation event sub-process inside the sub-process instead.